The Council’s role

 If a review is not sought, or is unsuccessful, the publication will then be notified of the discontinuance.

 Level 1: Consideration by Council staff

 This outlines the main processes for consideration of complaints by Council staff (known as Level 1).
-In practice, the great majority of complaints are finalised at Level 1.
+In practice, the great majority of complaints are finalised at this stage.

-If a matter is referred to Level 1, the Executive Director or another member of the Council's complaints-handling staff undertakes informal consideration and, if necessary, investigates the issues, before deciding whether to seek a response from the publication.
+If a matter is referred to Level 1, the Council's complaints-handling staff undertakes consideration and, if necessary, investigation of the issues before deciding whether to seek a response from the publication.

 Possible outcomes from discussions with publications which may fully or partially address complainants' concerns include:

 - An explanation of why the material was published;

 - An informal expression of regret by the publication;

 - Publication of balancing material (e.g. a reply by or on behalf of the complainant);